MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/manage-and-troubleshoot-stretch-database.md

   > [!IMPORTANT]
   > When **sp_rda_reconcile_columns** recreates columns that you accidentally deleted from the remote table, it does not restore the data that was previously in the deleted columns.

-**sp_rda_reconcile_columns** does not delete columns from the remote table that exist in the remote table but not in the Stretch-enabled SQL Server table.
-If there are columns in the remote Azure table that no longer exist in the Stretch-enabled SQL Server table, these extra columns do not prevent Stretch Database from operating normally.
+**sp_rda_reconcile_columns** doesn't delete columns from the remote table that exist in the remote table but not in the Stretch-enabled SQL Server table.
+If there are columns in the remote Azure table that no longer exist in the Stretch-enabled SQL Server table, these extra columns don't prevent Stretch Database from operating normally.
 You can optionally remove the extra columns manually.

 ## Manage performance and costs